 Your 3 year old won’t stay in bed?
-You aren’t alone!
-Get practical and helpful tips for when your child suddenly won’t sleep alone.
+You’re not alone.
+Get practical and helpful tips for when your child suddenly won’t sleep.

-It’s all too easy to get frustrated at your child, only to feel guilty for doing so afterward.
-It’s not her fault, but at the same time, you’re at your wit’s end and don’t know what to do.
+It’s all too easy to get frustrated with him, only to feel guilty for doing so afterward.
+It’s not his fault, but at the same time, you’re at your wit’s end and don’t know what to do anymore.

 Ready to dive in?
 Here we go: